 A readvanceable mortgage requires you to have a 20% down payment when you’re purchasing your home or to have built up at least that much equity if you already have a home with a mortgage.
 As such, it does require a little more saving up for new home buyers, or it can be something they begin doing once they hit that 20% equity threshold.

-- Investment portfolio: You’ll be growing a portfolio of investments that also has additional upside to it, along with the “free money” you’ll be getting in the form of the tax refund.
+- Investment portfolio: You’ll be growing a portfolio of investments that can also increase in value, along with the “free money” you’ll be getting in the form of the tax refund.
 There are always risks and downsides associated with any investments, but a low-risk portfolio that’s diversified tends to perform well over time.

 - Diversification: If the bulk of your wealth is in your home, which is the case for many Canadian homeowners for a lot of their lives, then it’s simply not possible for you to be diversified.
 By gradually putting more and more of this money towards other types of investments, you won’t have the bulk of your wealth tied to one property, in one real estate market, in one small part of the world.